Dodgers vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies' Ranger Suarez (1-2) will make his sixth start of the season.
+- Aaron Nola (5-4) will take to the mound for the Phillies and make his 14th start of the season.

 |Opponent